BOS Workflows

 1. Administrator creates a BOS session template

 A session template is a collection of data specifying a group of nodes, as well as the boot artifacts and configuration that should be applied to them.
 A session template can be created from a JSON structure.
-It returns a Session Template ID if successful.
+It returns a session template ID if successful.

-See Manage a Session Template for more information.
+See Manage a session template for more information.

 2. Administrator creates a session

 Create a session to perform the operation specified in the operation request parameter on the boot set defined in the session template.
-For this use case, the administrator creates a session with operation as Boot and specifies the session template ID.
+For this use case, the administrator creates a session with operation as shutdown and specifies the session template ID.
 The set of allowed operations are:

-• Boot – Boot nodes that are powered off
+• boot – Boot nodes that are powered off

-• Configure – Reconfigure the nodes using the Configuration Framework Service (CFS)
+• configure – Reconfigure the nodes using the Configuration Framework Service (CFS)

-• Reboot – Gracefully power down nodes that are on and then power them back up
+• reboot – Gracefully power down nodes that are on and then power them back up

-• Shutdown – Gracefully power down nodes that are on
+• shutdown – Gracefully power down nodes that are on

 (ncn-mw#)

-cray bos v1 session create --template-name SESSIONTEMPLATE_NAME --operation Shutdown
+cray bos v1 session create --template-name SESSIONTEMPLATE_NAME --operation shutdown

 3. Launch BOA